A Survey on Multimodal Disinformation Detection

-\item {\bf Fine-grained Detection.} Existing disinformation detection models are mostly binary classifiers -- given a news, they detect whether it is a disinformation or not.
-We argue that such systems may not be enough to provide actionable results.
-Therefore, rather than a binary classification, one could cast the problem as a multi-class classification task or even a regression task.
-This would also help prioritize disinformation for reactive measurements. \item {\bf Bias, Region, and Cultural Awareness.} The performance of most of the existing systems is limited to the underlying dataset, particularly to the demography and the underlying cultural aspects.
-For instance, a model trained on an Indian political dataset may not generalize to a US health related dataset \cite{fortuna2021well}. \item {\bf Transparent and Accountable Models.} The detection models should be designed in such a way that their outcomes are unbiased and more accountable to ethical considerations. \item {\bf Disinformation on Evolving Topics.} Often claims or harmful content are disseminated based on the current event; information about COVID-19 and its vaccine are examples of such use cases.
-Existing models might fail on such use cases, zero-shot or few-shot learning might be a future avenue to explore. \item {\bf Common-sense Reasoning.} The models for disinformation detection should present the outcome in such a way that a practitioner can interpret it and understand why a piece of information is flagged as disinformation, what is the related real news based on which the judgement was made, which part of the information was counterfeit, etc. There is also a lack of datasets containing disinformation with explanations and the corresponding real information. \item {\bf Personalization.} The way of perceiving a news is subjective.
-Therefore, a disinformation detection system should adhere to the preferences of individual readers.
-We posit that the detection system should be personalized at the level of an individual person to the level of a group/community.
+\item \textbf{Transparent and Accountable Models.} The detection models should be designed in a way that their outcomes are unbiased and more accountable to ethical considerations.
+The models for disinformation detection should present the outcome in such a way that a practitioner can interpret it and understand why a piece of information is flagged as disinformation, what is the related real news based on which the judgment was made, and which part of the information was counterfeit.
+There is also a lack of datasets containing disinformation with explanations and the corresponding real information.